haplo-org/haplo-safe-view-templates/README.md

 * The most useful thing you can do is try writing some templates in this language and providing feedback.
 Perhaps you could convert your most complex templates and try running them?

 * More test cases for any edge cases you can think of would be wonderful.
-I'd like to get to 100% test coverage, as this seems appropraite for a security focused project.
+I'd like to get to 100% test coverage, as this seems appropriate for a security focused project.

 * And just as importantly, write bad templates and make sure they throw parse errors and those errors are useful.

 * Suggestions on how to write it better, and improvements and fixes.

-If you sumbit a pull request, I'll ask you to confirm you're happy to license your code under the MPLv2 before I merge it.
+If you submit a pull request, I'll ask you to confirm you're happy to license your code under the MPLv2 before I merge it.

 Thank you!